 Your video casting call needs to be detailed enough to attract the right person.
 Travis Johansen, a video producer/cinematographer from Provid Films, recommends that you “be really narrow with what you’re looking for.”
 This saves you from wading through dozens of applications from actors who don’t fit the project.

 Your casting call should mention:

-- A description of the type of video you’re creating (an explainer video, a trade show video, a commercial, a video voiceover, etc.)
+- The type of video you’re creating (an explainer video, a trade show video, a commercial, a video voiceover, etc.)

-- A description of the type(s) of roles in your video.
+- The roles you’re casting for.
 This can include specifics like age, gender, ethnicity, etc., depending on your narrative and needs

 - A brief overview of your company and mission

 - Whether you’re looking for Union or Non-Union actors

 - Payment details and contact information

 There are several ways to publicize your casting needs.
 Treat it like any other advertisement and try to get it in front of as many of the right people as possible.
 You can do this through: